Bayern 1: Programme

-Musical/Operetta - In January 2013 the broadcasts of musical and operetta melodies were discontinued.
-This music - assigned to classical music - was thus transferred to BR-Klassik.
+In January 2013 the broadcasts of musical and operetta melodies were discontinued.
+This music – assigned to classical music – was thus transferred to BR-Klassik.

-Schlager - After the programme had already shifted towards oldies in 2013, the German Schlagerparade and the programme Deutsch nach Acht (German after Eight) remained.
+After the programme had already shifted towards oldies in 2013, the German Schlagerparade and the programme Deutsch nach Acht (German after Eight) remained.
 These were later also discontinued completely, and all Schlager was thus moved to the digital channel Bayern plus.

-Folk music - The program hour from 7 pm to 8 pm was for a long time reserved for folk music.
+The programme hour from 7 pm to 8 pm was for a long time reserved for folk music.
 On Sunday morning, there was brass music for one hour at 11 o'clock.
 Since BR Heimat started broadcasting on 2 February 2015, folk and brass band music has also been broadcast 24 hours a day on the new digital channel.
 As a result of the restructuring, folk and brass music was no longer broadcast on Bayern 1 from 15 May 2016.
 Since then, folk and brass music can only be heard on BR Heimat.
 This was opposed by several petitions in Bavaria, which were aimed at preserving the folk music tradition in the programme of Bayern 1.The initiators of the petitions pleaded for the preservation of the Bavarian cultural heritage, which in their opinion was endangered, wished for a renaissance of folk music and criticised what they saw as a lack of orientation of the programme towards the listeners.

-Popular programs: Particularly popular are the program Heute im Stadion (Today in the Stadium), which always reports from 3 to 6 p.m. on Saturdays on the current matchday of the Bundesliga and takes over the ARD Bundesliga conference, as well as the Sunday celebrity talk show Die Blaue Couch (The Blue Couch) from 12 to 2 p.m., which has now been broadcast additionally on weekdays from 7 to 8 p.m. since January 8, 2019.
+The programme Heute im Stadion (Today in the Stadium) reports from 3 to 6 p.m. on Saturdays on the current matchday of the Bundesliga, and takes over the ARD Bundesliga conference, as well as the Sunday celebrity talk show Die Blaue Couch (The Blue Couch) from 12 noon to 2 p.m., which has now been broadcast additionally on weekdays from 7 to 8 p.m. since January 8, 2019.

-Betthupferl: Since 8 January 2019, the Betthupferl (goodnight story for children), which used to be broadcast daily at 19:55 on Bayern 1, is now broadcast Monday to Saturday at 18:53 on Bayern 2.
+Since 8 January 2019, the Betthupferl (bedtime story for children), which used to be broadcast daily at 19:55 on Bayern 1, is now broadcast Monday to Saturday at 18:53 on Bayern 2.
 BR Heimat alone still broadcasts it at 19:55.